Our ethos is to be fully inclusive and work with all pupils to maximise their learning potential academically and socially.

-Regardless of circumstance we will make all of our young people successful.
+Regardless of circumstance we aim to make all of our young people successful.
 We aim for all of our learners to make outstanding progress and every member of staff is dedicated to achieve this.
-The specialist services we deliver to our young people ensure that they overcome the barriers that previously prevented them from being able to engage in mainstream education.
+The specialist services we deliver to our young people ensure that they overcome the barriers that currently or previously prevented them from being able to engage in mainstream education.

 Victory Park Academy provides a bridge for young people to re-engage productively in an educational journey that has previously only led to failure.

 We work to provide the best possible learning outcomes for pupils who despite exclusion, missing education, illness or otherwise cannot access a mainstream school.
-Where possible we seek to return our pupils to mainstream provision as ultimately this is the best place for their continued learning.
+Where possible we seek to return our pupils to a mainstream provision or prepare them for post 16 Education, Training or Employment.

 We aim to prevent exclusion through early intervention which can be either short or long term.
 We work in partnership with the local authority and schools to support them to reduce the need to use fixed or permanent exclusion.
 We adopt a multi-disciplinary approach to early intervention supporting the school, parents, carers and individual pupils.